hyperledger-archives/indy-sdk/docs/configuration.md

                  Custom storage types can be registered with indy_register_wallet_storage call.
   "storage_config": object (optional), Storage configuration json.
 Storage type defines set of supported keys.
                     Can be optional if storage supports default configuration.
-                    For 'default' storage type configuration is:
+                    Configuration for 'default' storage type:
   {
     "path": string (optional), Path to the directory with wallet files.
             Defaults to $HOME/.indy_client/wallet.